 Either option is a major decision that will have far-reaching implications on your finances.

-To know which of the two alternatives is most suitable, you must weigh your choice against the following factors.
+To know which of the two alternatives is most suitable-remodel or sell your home, you must weigh your choice against the following factors.

 1. Emotional Attachment

-It’s virtually impossible to live in a place for months or years and not get some kind of emotional attachment to it.
+It’s virtually impossible to live in a place for months or years and not get some emotional attachment to it.

 The space becomes deeply intertwined with your everyday routine.